Neoanarika/MA4270-project/README.md

 # MA4270 Project

-The code is based on the OnlineNaturalGradient object in Kaldi src/nnet3/natural-gradient-online.h [12]and the github repohttps://github.com/YiwenShaoStephen/NGD-SGD.
+The code is based on the OnlineNaturalGradient object in Kaldi src/nnet3/natural-gradient-online.h and the github repohttps://github.com/YiwenShaoStephen/NGD-SGD.
 The main changes that were madewere to allow the program to run on a machine with multiple GTX 2080 Ti for efficient parallel training.

 ## Notable Files
 1. normal.ipynb : generates the pair of normal distributions